-In order to further assess the contribution of basic circuit knowledge on the lab practicum results, the control and solo groups were sub-divided into two partitions based on students' grades in the companion circuits lecture course.
-Students who earned an A or B in Circuits II were segregated from those who earned a C or less.
-The A-B partitions consisted of 80% of the control group and 60% solo groups.
-A comparison of the lab practicum grades between these two partitions of the control group yielded no significant difference.
+In order to assess the contribution of basic circuit knowledge on the lab practicum results, the control and solo groups were sub-divided into two partitions based on the students' grades in the companion circuits lecture course (CircuitsII).
+Students who earned an A or B in CircuitsII were segregated from those earned a C or less.
+The A-B partitions included 80% and 60% in the control and solo groups, respectively.
+A comparison between the lab practicum grades between these two partitions for the control group yielded no significant difference.
 However, in the solo group there was a statistical difference between the A-B and C or less partitions (D=0.33 and p<0.05).
 The cumulative distribution functions for the combined control group and the two solo group partitions are shown in Figure 3.
 The A-B solo group partition was found to be significantly different from the combined control group with the K-S two-sample test (D=0.43 and p<0.001).
-However, the C or less partition of the solo group was not statistically different from the combined control group with a C or less partition.
+However, the solo group partition with grades C or less in CircuitsII was not statistically different from the combined control group partition or from the control group with a C or less partition.